-The Syrian capital is one of the most intriguing cities of the Middle East, but also one of the most troublesome to visit.
+The ancient city of Damascus, the Syrian capital, is one of the most intriguing cities of the Middle East, but also one of the most troublesome to visit.

 The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.